mathis-group/Alchemy-Dashboard/0-paper/paper_draft.md

    <img width="1433" height="820" alt="Screenshot 2026-04-13 211506" src="https://github.com/user-attachments/assets/f36e041c-9e08-4097-9b97-67747221e3ac" />
    - Observations:
    - There are a good ammount of shared nodes (about 30)
+   - A lot of these shared expressions are within the same similarity cluster of the dendrogram
-   - One thing that I found interesting was there there was a shared expression between the parent generation and generation 4, that generation must of disappeared in the other generations or lost popularity then reappared again in the last generation
+   - One thing that I found interesting was there there was a shared expression between the parent generation and generation 4, that generation must of disappeared in the other generations or lost popularity then reappared again in the last generation.
      <img width="453" height="270" alt="Screenshot 2026-04-13 211724" src="https://github.com/user-attachments/assets/d7c5c2f6-e358-4d06-b46e-c1e37f91cb5c" />

+3) Experiment 3: Extinction Experiment

+- Entropy plots:
+- Before extinction:

+- After Extinction:

+-